 Blusher: Like many of the other products on this list, be sure to add in blushers in powder and liquid form.

-Lip liners: Having a range of lip liners in your kit, is going to be much appreciated by your clients.
+Lip liners: Having a range of lip liners in your professional makeup artist kit, is going to be much appreciated by your clients.
 However, if you’re feeling worried about missing something out, focus on adding lip liners into your kit that are on the nude/neutral spectrum and then add in a couple of bolder colours such as a red or a bright pink.

 Again, make sure that you are adding in lip liner pencils to keep things hygienic.